 Where to Stay for Hotel Deals – Boston

 Little Salem gets very booked over the October holidays, so we suggest basing the family in nearby Boston, a great city where you can spend many more days in exploration.
-One caveat according to the hotel experts at the hotel metasearch engine Trivago are the dates when the New England Patriots are playing.
+One caveat according to hotel experts are the dates when the New England Patriots are playing.
 Seriously!
 Hotel rates rise to an average of $230/night and with home-game ticket prices going for an estimated $373 apiece — this combo is the second highest in the country after the Seattle Seahawks — you probably don’t want to take the kids along.